The city of Charleston agreed to a limit on cruise ships. However, it does not apply to Charleston Harbor.

 Santos, whose job as a port manager for Inchcape Shipping Services includes booking cruise ship stops, said visiting passengers could pump money into the town with little negative impact.
 Santos said that's what happened in 2004 when he helped arrange for the 382-passenger Silver Whisper to tender visitors to the town.

-SpiritLine Cruises/Fort Sumter Tours, which has a four-vessel fleet, already serves passengers from a dock at Patriots Point, where they board for tours and harbor cruises.
+SpiritLine Cruises / Fort Sumter Tours, which has a 4-ship fleet, already serves passengers from a dock at Patriots Point, where they board for tours and harbor cruises.

-The Coastal Conservation League and other groups have been fighting the cruise ship business in Charleston for years, and plans for a new cruise ship terminal at Union Pier on the peninsula in particular.
+Coastal Conservation League and other groups have been fighting the cruise business in Charleston SC for years, and the plans for a new cruise ship terminal at Union Pier on the peninsula in particular.
 Dana Beach, director of the CCL, said Patriots Point seems like a more appropriate place for passengers to arrive.

 “It’s all a matter of management, scale and volume," said Beach, who likes the idea of smaller cruise ships that won't dock in Charleston, but dislikes the idea of more cruise ship visits overall.